+Rating Expectations

-C.(1) Internal Control Procedures Rating Expectations □Meets A complete response must Identify all the internal control procedures that have been attached in Appendix H; Attach in Appendix H internal control procedures the proposed school will utilize to assure the following: □Approaches safeguard assets segregate its payroll segregate cash and check disbursement duties provide reliable financial information and promote operational efficiency ensure compliance with all applicable federal and state statues, regulations, and rules; □Does Not Meet Attach procedures that-based on the professional judgment of experienced, licensed, school business officials-successfully ensure appropriate segregation of duties; and Provide a process the school will use to regularly evaluate compliance with the internal control procedures that have been attached in Appendix H and other internal control procedures that will be developed and implemented by the school.
-[ENTER INDEPENDE NT REVIEW TEAM COMMENTS HERE:]
+□Meets A complete response must Identify all the internal control procedures that have been attached in Appendix H; Attach in Appendix H internal control procedures the proposed school will utilize to assure the following: safeguard assets segregate its payroll segregate cash and check disbursement duties provide reliable financial information and promote operational efficiency ensure compliance with all applicable federal and state statues, regulations, and rules; Attach procedures that-based on the professional judgment of experienced, licensed, school business officials-successfully ensure appropriate segregation of duties; and Provide a process the school will use to regularly evaluate compliance with the internal control procedures that have been attached in Appendix H and other internal control procedures that will be developed and implemented by the school.

+□Approaches

+□Does Not Meet

+C.(2) Staff for Financial Tasks

+Rating Expectations

-C.(2) Staff for Financial Tasks Rating Expectations □Meets A complete response must Identify the appropriate staff to perform each financial task identified in the response to B(1) and all other required financial tasks; □Approaches Align completely with the organizational chart from response to D(1) in the Organizational Framework; Align completely with the budget in A(1) and A(2) responses in Financial Framework; Describe appropriate qualifications and responsibilities for each of the identified positions; and Include a plan that will result in the recruitment, identification, the evaluation of candidates, and the hiring of highly qualified staff for each of the identified positions, no later than two weeks prior to the start of the proposed school year. □Does Not Meet [ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+□Meets A complete response must Identify the appropriate staff to perform each financial task identified in the response to B(1) and all other required financial tasks; Align completely with the organizational chart from response to D(1) in the Organizational Framework; Align completely with the budget in A(1) and A(2) responses in Financial Framework; Describe appropriate qualifications and responsibilities for each of the identified positions; and Include a plan that will result in the recruitment, identification, the evaluation of candidates, and the hiring of highly qualified staff for each of the identified positions, no later than two weeks prior to the start of the proposed school year.

+□Approaches

+□Does Not Meet

+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:

-C.(3) Governing Body Legal & Fiscal Oversight Rating Expectations
+C.(3) Governing Body Legal & Fiscal Oversight Rating Expectations □Meets A complete response must □Approaches Function generally Ensure proper legal oversight Ensure proper financial oversight;

-□Meets A complete response must Describe how the Governing Body audit and finance committees will be formed and how they will: □Approaches Function generally Ensure proper legal oversight Ensure proper financial oversight; □Does Not Meet Describe how the proposed school's audit and finance committees will interact with the school's management; and Describe how the audit and finance committees will interact with the full Governing Body.
-[ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE:]
+□Does Not Meet Describe how the proposed school's audit and finance committees will interact with the school's management; and Describe how the audit and finance committees will interact with the full Governing Body.
+ENTER INDEPENDENT REVIEW TEAM COMMENTS HERE: